Interview with Choreographer and Performance Artist

 Please introduce yourself briefly.

-I’m Jinyeob Cha, Artistic Director of collective A. I work as a choreographer, stage artist, and performance artist, creating projects in various formats.
+I’m Jinyeob Cha, Artistic Director of collective A. As a choreographer, stage artist, and performance artist, my work primarily explores the body, and I bring a wide variety of projects to life.

 Many followers of the Goethe-Institut Korea may not yet be familiar with your work.
 Could you give us an insight into your current projects?

 When I founded collective A in 2012, my first work was Rotten Apple.
-Since then, I’ve consistently asked myself what is truly essential in my practice.
+Ever since then, I have continually asked myself what my identity and core essence are.

 You studied in the UK and later worked in Europe.
 How did these experiences influence your artistic language?